DualBrain/QuickVB/README.md

 * Actually port GORILLA.BAS as an included sample
 * Remove "self-editing".

-Currently it is necessary (due to the "old" version of "Roslyn"), it may be necessary to install the following in order to get running:
+Currently it may be necessary to install the following in order to get running (depending on what you currently already have on your PC):

 * [Microsoft Build Tools 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40760) - required by the v0.7 version of "Roslyn".
+(This might be resolved in a future update by including MSBuild in the application.)

 ## QuickVB Features

 All of the features below are powered by the [.NET Compiler Platform ("Roslyn")](https://github.com/dotnet/roslyn/) APIs.
 To see them light up, click *Enable Roslyn* on the *Options* menu.

-Semantic code colorization (powered by Roslyn's Classification API):
+* Semantic code colorization (powered by Roslyn's Classification API)

-(insert picture)

-Completion lists (powered by Roslyn's Recommendations API):
+* Completion lists (powered by Roslyn's Recommendations API)

-(insert picture)

-Compiler diagnostics (powered by Roslyn's Diagnostics API):
+* Compiler diagnostics (powered by Roslyn's Diagnostics API)

-(insert picture)

 ## Acknowledgements

-Many thanks to the authors of the 2014 release:
+Many thanks to the authors of the [2014 release](https://archive.codeplex.com/?p=quickvb):

 * Alex Turner
 * Ian Halliday